bosnia student

 Regional Interconnection

-Bosnia’s trajectory influences — and is influenced by — its neighbors.
-Conflict and peace are regional processes.
+Bosnia’s trajectory influences, and is influenced by, its neighbors.
+Conflict and peace unfold across regional systems.

 What Students Gain